 Prepaid cards can be a win/win for both employer and employee when it comes to company spending.

-Many employees currently face having to spend their own money for work-related expenditure.
-After waiting for an expenses form to wind its way through the finance system, they often have to wait even longer for a payment run from the accounts system to get the cash back.
+Many employees currently face having to spend their own money on work-related expenditure.
+After waiting for an expenses form to wind its way through the finance system, they often have to wait even longer for a payment run from the accounts system to get the cashback.

 This isn't really fair on them when they may be struggling to make ends meet.